 Act of Writing

 Rollerball does not require you to push down hard when you write, so it may help you to get rid of that habit.
-In case you have injuries on the hand with which your hands get tired quickly such as arthritis or carpal tunnel syndrome, a rollerball pen is your best choice.
+If you have injuries on the hand which causes your hands get tired quickly such as arthritis or carpal tunnel syndrome, a rollerball pen is your best choice.
 In this situation, rollerball type is helpful indeed, but you also need to use a pen with thicker barrel and hefty weight.
 Remember that a good pen is properly weighted, meaning you don’t have to push down too hard, regardless of the pen type.

-Check out our best selling ballpoint pens
+Check out our bestselling ballpoint pens

-Or take a look at our best selling rollerball pens
+Or take a look at our bestselling rollerball pens